rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

 {% hint style="endhint" %}

 {% hint style="warning" %}
-Distant Land generation is required to make this mod work as intended.
+Distant Land generation is required to make this mod work as intended on the original engine.
 Instructions will be given in the **Re-running Distant Land** section.
 {% endhint %}

 ⭐ [**BCOM Rocky West Gash**](https://www.nexusmods.com/morrowind/mods/50565) by [alexpublius](https://www.nexusmods.com/morrowind/users/49943436)\